RedPitaya/Documentation/appsFeatures/command_line_tools/utils/calib_util.rst

 To properly calibrate the Red Pitaya using the *calib* utility, we need to understand the calibration format we are working with.
 There are 4 different types of calibration:

-* The first four are used in 1.04 OS versions and depend on the Red Pitaya board model.
+* **Old calibration**.
+The first four are used in 1.04 OS versions and depend on the Red Pitaya board model.

     1. STEMlab 125-14 and 125-10.
     2. SIGNALlab 250-12.